neumino/neumino.github.io/movies.md

-### Ghost in the Shell
+### The Fate of the Furious
-*Released on 2017-03-29, vote average 6.2*
+*Released on 2017-04-12, vote average 6.5*

-In the near future, Major is the first of her kind: a human saved from a terrible crash, who is cyber-enhanced to be a perfect soldier devoted to stopping the world&#39;s most dangerous criminals.
+When a mysterious woman seduces Dom into the world of crime and a betrayal of those closest to him, the crew face trials that will test them as never before.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/HapT0SKcyfY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/440rPhbkZnA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>